sanibuildingcorp/sani-website/SEO-LOG.md

+# ⛔ PRIORITY RULE — READ FIRST, EVERY SESSION (Zura mandate, Jul 30 2026)

+**Before ANY change to ANY page — including one-line edits (titles, meta, FAQ text, prices) — ALWAYS check FIRST, in this order:**

+1. **Semrush live keyword data** for that exact URL — `resource_organic` (target_type: url) for what the page ranks on, `phrase_these` for volumes of any term being added/removed
+2. **Google Search Console** — queries/impressions for the page, where relevant
+3. **Current committed file** — raw.githubusercontent.com/sanibuildingcorp/sani-website/main/<file> (never edit a stale copy)

+**No edit ships without keyword verification.
+This check has PRIORITY over speed.
+A "quick fix" that skips it is not allowed.**

+*Why this rule exists:* on Jul 30 2026 a title was shortened without checking keywords and the word "Renovation" was deleted — the stem of the page's single biggest keyword (bathroom renovation brooklyn, 480/mo; renovation family ~990/mo, equal to the remodeling family).
+Zura caught it; Semrush data proved him right.
+Final title: "Bathroom Remodeling & Renovation Brooklyn | Sani Building Corp" (62 chars, both stems kept).

+---

 # SEO-LOG.md — Sani Building Corp

 Single source of truth for on-page SEO. **Continuity protocol:** read this first every new chat.
 Self-directed work touches only PENDING/VERIFY rows; a direct Zura request always overrides and is done immediately regardless of status.